-The investigators, USPSTF members, and Agency for Healthcare Research and Quality (AHRQ) Medical Officers developed the scope, Key Questions (KQs), and analytic framework (Figure 1) that guided our literature search and review.
-Specifically, our KQs are:
+The investigators, USPSTF members, and AHRQ Medical Officers developed the scope, Key Questions (KQs), and analytic framework (Figure 1) that guided our literature search and review.
+Specifically, the KQs are:

 - 1. What are the benefits of menopausal hormone therapy when used for the primary prevention of chronic conditions? - 2.
 What are the harms of menopausal hormone therapy when used for the primary prevention of chronic conditions? - 3.
-Do the benefits and harms of menopausal hormone therapy differ by subgroup (race or ethnicity; women with premature menopause; women with surgical menopause; age during hormone therapy use; duration of use; type, dose, and mode of delivery of hormone therapy; and comorbid condition) or by timing of intervention (initiation of hormone therapy during perimenopause vs. postmenopause)?
+Do the benefits and harms of menopausal hormone therapy differ by subgroup (race/ethnicity; women with premature menopause; women with surgical menopause; age during hormone therapy use; duration of use; type, dose, and mode of delivery of hormone therapy; and presence of comorbid conditions) or by timing of intervention (initiation of hormone therapy during perimenopause vs. postmenopause)?